 a.
-It has been agreed that the staff of the FIA should be The FIA is currently preparing for the increased.
-The Office is interviewing of persons shortlisted. currently being reconfigured to accommodate the increase in staff. b.
+It has been agreed that the staff of the FIA should be increased.
+The FIA is currently preparing for the interviewing of persons shortlisted.
+The Office is currently being reconfigured to accommodate the increase in staff. b.
 With the new staff structure one person has been identified to be an Analyst. c.
 There is always ongoing training for personnel dealing with ML/FT such Cyber Crime investigation which has a financial crime investigation aspect as well.
 Two investigators have received training in investigating techniques to assist in the investigation of crime. d.
 Training was also held for Magistrate in money laundering and terrorism financing in January 2011. e.
 Training for FIA personnel was undertaken in July 2011 in financial analysis sponsored by Egmont. f.
 Training has been identified in techniques of financial investigation and another for intelligence gathering analysis scheduled for October and December 2011 respectively g.
 It is anticipated that one financial investigator and an additional analyst shall be attached to the FIA on or before the 30th September 2012. h.
-Two Officers of the FIA did a Tactical Analysis Training intensive programme in May 2012.
+Two Officers of the FIA did a Tactical Analysis Training intensive programme in May 2012. i.
 In September 2012 two other officers attended a Tactical Analysis Training programme in Antigua. j.
 Article 5 of the Tax Information Exchange Agreement allows for the exchange of information. k.
-An amendment dated 22nd October 2012 was passed with respect to the International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business.
-In March 2009, an automated system was introduced in ii.
-Adequate database allows for timely that verification of type nature, ownership and control of legal and easy verifications of type, nature and ownership and control of legal persons and customer identification data. persons regulated by the Registrar of Companies.
+An amendment dated 22nd October 2012 was passed with respect to the International Business Companies Act to provide for a valid certificate of compliance to be issued by the Director of Financial Services to IBCs licenced to undertake banking, insurance and or mutual fund business. ii.
+Adequate database that allows for timely In March 2009, an automated system was introduced in Registry of Companies which allows for timely and easy verification of type nature, ownership and control of legal and easy verifications of type, nature and ownership and control of legal persons and customer identification data. persons regulated by the Registrar of Companies.
 The database is up to date.
 The Companies Act of St. Lucia mandates the striking off the register a company that does not file annual returns.
 Those returns require amongst other things that information concerning beneficial ownership is disclosed.
 See R 4 in relation to Registered Agent and Trustee Licensing Act Section 26 which specifically provides for disclosure to any regulatory body other governments under MLAT to the FSSU and by a Court Order.
 With respect to Insurance companies when a party is applying to register all information can be obtained and is accessible under requests. iii.
-Recruitment of additional staff with the requisite qualifications, training and expertise or experience in handling corporate matters. iv.
+Recruitment of additional staff with the requisite qualifications, training and expertise or experience in handling corporate matters. • The Pinnacle database is up to date. iv.
 Legislative amendment which mandates adequate transparency concerning the beneficial ownership and control of legal persons. v.
-Legislative amendments which addresses The Insurance Act has penalty provisions which allows for fines, desist, revoke, intervene in the operations of the company.
+Legislative amendments which addresses • The Insurance Act has penalty provisions which allows for fines, desist, revoke, intervene in the operations of the company.